File a rent escrow case in court. There are 2 ways to start this.

 The writ is given to you AFTER you lose the court case.
 This paper is very different from the summons and eviction complaint you got for the eviction case.The sheriff does not have to give the writ to you in person.They can just leave it in a place where you will see it, like on your front door.
 There is usually a time written on the writ paper.
 That is the time it was left.

 Yes.
 But they have to follow rules.
 For example, they can’t tell you to leave right away.
-The landlord can give you a written notice asking you to leave at the end of the next month.
+If you pay rent monthly, the landlord can give you a written notice asking you to leave at the end of the next month.
 This means if the landlord gives you notice in June, you have until July 31st to move out.
+If you don’t pay rent because it’s a family situation or a domestic partnership, your landlord needs to give you 3 months’ notice.
 They don’t have to give you a reason.

 No. Generally, if your landlord is in foreclosure both you and the landlord need to keep following all the terms of the lease until the end of the redemption period.
 This is usually 6 months after the sheriff's sale.
 The foreclosing bank must give you written notice before you have to move out after the end of the redemption period.
 You may have other rights as a tenant in foreclosure, see our fact sheet When Your Landlord Loses the Building.